rochards/learning-cs/operating-systems/README.md

 - `gdb <file-name>`: to debug a compiled program.
 And after you executed it, you may type:
   - `start`: to begin the debugging;
   - `n`: to execute the next code instruction;
-  - `info registers`: to show the registers and current information held by those. :bulb: if you see a register pc or rip, those are the program counter (PC) or (Register Instruction Pointer).
+  - `info registers`: to show the registers and current information held by those. :bulb: if you see a register pc or rip, those are the program counter (PC) or (Register Instruction Pointer);
+- `top`: to show the executing processes in you computer with some statistics;
+- `time ./<compiled-file-name>`: to get statistic info about the program execution.

 ## Curiosity
 Average cost time from the CPU perspective to read data from: